 So, renters: Christmas wreaths are not out of the question.
 Far from it.
 Join the hype ASAP.
 Because let's be honest, is a home really holiday-ready without one?

-How to hang a wreath without doing any damage
+How to hang a wreath on a door without doing it damage

 Hanging a wreath on a door is a classic look.
 But perhaps you want a door wreath and an indoor wreath for your Christmas mantel display (perhaps you are Elf?); and that's okay, you can do it all.